 For over 15 years Goldie E. Patrick has been passionately working, living, and building artistic collaborations in theatre.
 A one-stop shop in the space where theatre is conceived and created, Goldie has a unique skill in imagining and interrogating the world of the characters and the play through her "triple threat" skills and experience as cultural worker, writer and director.
-With a zealous approach to developing new theatre, Goldie's has cultivated a vast culturally inclusive lens and praxis to her work.
-Working thoughtfully as a playwright and director to model her mentor's contribution to the cannon of theater that illuminates the Black experience, she is simultaneously pushing the boundaries of form, style, and aesthetic.
-The unique intersection of her work as a writer, director and cultural worker is indicative of her wholistic approach to theatre making.
+With a zealous approach to developing and collaborating, Goldie has cultivated a vast culturally inclusive lens and praxis to her work.
+Working thoughtfully as a playwright and television writer and director to model past contributions to the canon of works that illuminate the Black experience, while simultaneously pushing the boundaries of form, style, and aesthetic.
+The unique intersection of her work as a writer, director and cultural worker is indicative of her wholistic approach to her writing.

 With a fresh voice and perspective echoing the multilayered experiences of Black womxn and girls, Goldie brings a rigor of her craft to perfectly blend with a cultural ingenuity.
 As a bold public advocate for Black womxn and girls, she has gained international recognition for her work as founder, and Producing Artistic Director of F.R.E.S.H.H.
 Inc Theatre Company, for 5 years.
 Her work at FRESHH includes the development of a unique curriculum which includes a playwriting program for early career playwrights, culturally competent acting and devising techniques, and a series of Hip Hop Theatre curricula.
 A graduate of Howard University (BFA) and Columbia University (MFA-Playwriting), Goldie is actively working in writer's rooms and developing new works, while serving as the Director of Grants and Programming at the Dramatist Guild Foundation.